UMU-DDI/prostate-segmentation/README.md

     ```

     The postprocessed output will be saved as an numpy array.
 This can be easily converted back to an nrrd-file and visualized, for example, using Hero.

-**Evaluation**:

-- To evaluate the performance of the model on the predicted data, a Hero workflow is available.

 ### 3D U-Net